basaran/awmtt-ng/README.md

 # awmtt-ng
-awmtt (AwesomeWM Testing Tool) is a bash script that helps you test your Awesome configuration files.
+awmtt-ng (AwesomeWM Testing Tool) is a bash script that helps you test your Awesome configuration files.
 It requires Xephyr, an Xorg-Application which can spawn a nested instance of xorg-server, allowing you to open multiple instances of Desktop Environments or Window Mangers like AwesomeWM.

 ### Installation